 In the past, marketing managers only needed to concern themselves with understanding the intricacies of marketing to a domestic audience.
 They had to determine if consumers in Atlanta, GA bought and consumed products differently than consumers in Seattle, WA.
-Now that the marketplace has expanded in a global nature, today for companies to remain competitive and continue to grow successfully, organizations must learn to embrace the global marketplace.
+Now that the marketplace has expanded in a global nature, today for companies to remain competitive and continue to grow successfully, organizations must learn global marketing to embrace the international marketplace.

 What Exactly is Global Marketing?